Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-fRnLlewf3U0.md

 ---
-title: "Q&A: What're your plans for looking at performance issues?"
+title: "September 8th, 2020 Livestream Q&A: What're your plans for looking at performance issues?"
 date: "2020-09-08"
 layout: transcript
 topics: